derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-30/05/2022 16:22:49 : 3 Database Admins walked into a NoSQL bar.
+31/05/2022 16:25:23 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Software salesmen and used-car salesmen differ in that the latter know when they are lying.
+Why did the QA cross the road?
+To ruin everyone's day.
 <!-- replace-with-joke ends -->